“Not life, but a good life, is expected of every citizen”

 Then he admits it’s a paint-by-numbers picture.

-Well, let’s not digress into “how to perceive an artist by his devotion to the art.”
-If anyone wishes, I could one day do an essay on that.
+Well, let’s not digress into “how to perceive an artist by his many man-hours of devotion to the art.”
+I doubt if there's a single graffiti "artist" anywhere who builds up a body of experience by spraying the wall of his mother's basement, every day or week—producing 365 or 52 new pieces per year.
+If anyone wishes, I could one day do an essay on man-hours.
 For now, for “how to perceive if something is art,” I have today covered but a few points on a subject which I’m sure art students could discuss in class for hours.
 I guess I could number my points and then apply them to graffiti.
 But no, dear reader, I won’t insult you with a paint-by-numbers conclusion.

 Living amongst beautiful things,